HISTORY Revealedin actionAlivein Motion

 12 contemporary witnesses:

-Margot Friedländer, Kurt Hillmann, Fam Michalski, Inge Auerbacher, Ruth Winkelmann, Rahel Mann, Thomas Walter, Wendelgard von Staden, Charlotte Knobloch, Ib Katznelson, Aloida Witaszek, Leo Weintraub.
+Margot Friedländer, Kurt Hillmann, Fam Michalski, Inge Auerbacher, Ruth Winkelmann, Rahel Mann, Thomas Walter, Wendelgard von Staden, Charlotte Knobloch, Ib Katznelson, Aloida Witaszek, Leon Weintraub.

 Loading...